 Firstly, please tell me how you like your university life.

 Student A: Oh I'm really exhausted in the huge competition.
-It seems that everyone around me are smarter than me but also sparing no effort to sprint off, and the most terrible thing is that in many cases some kind of competition is completely meaningless, not for more knowledge and competence, but just for the GPA, you know, just a number.
-For instance,our teather told us to write a essay with no less than five hundred words, but I was shocked to find that many students wrote thousands and even more words, who finally and surely got a good grade.
+It seems that everyone around me are smarter than me but sparing no effort to sprint off.
+The most terrible thing is that in many cases some kind of competition is completely meaningless, not for more knowledge and competence, but just for the GPA, you know, just a number.
+For instance,our teather told us to write an essay with no less than five hundred words, but I was shocked to find that many students wrote thousands and even more words, who finally and surely got a good grade.
 But actually, there's no point writing so many words to just explain a simple idea.
 Sometimes I even feel like a writing machine as I have no time for thinking, no time for exploring.
-I'm just like a robot, doing something that I don't love and makes me feel helpless, I'm really tired now.
+I'm just like a robot, doing something that I don't love and makes me feel helpless.
+I'm really tired now.
 I want to have a rest but there is no way.

 So: I'm sorry to hear that.
 Anyway, thank you for sharing your true feeling.
 Do you two have the same feeling as hers?

 Student B：Well, actually my life is not as terrible as hers.
-I am, you know, enjoying everything at this amazing place, including what is descripted by many students as "involution".
-By the way, I don't think the situation is that serious, we can just regard it as a process of competition.
+I am, you know, enjoying everything in this amazing place, including what is described by many students as "involution".
+By the way, I don't think the situation is that serious.
+We can just regard it as a process of competition.
 Pushing myself hard to achieve excellent academic performance is really inspiring and whenever I am immersed in difficult mathematical exercises and challenging essays, nothing stops me from being better!
 And I always study until midnight.
 It gives me a chance to meet excellent students in the workshop and I have made many friends so far.
 Imagine, in the darkness, we discuss and encourage each other.
-What a impressive scene it is!
-So Just take part in, bro!
+What an impressive scene it is!
+So Just join in, bro!
 Don't be so negative about this!

-Student C: Okay, I'm quite enjoying my university life, because I am really doing what I've thought before enrollment.
-But I've got that quite a lot of schoolmates are suffering from the involution situation as student A and B have extented.
-From my point of view, in that I know my goal is to study what I really wanna, I do not spend my precious time on involution, which I compose is unnecessary competition and time wasting.
+Student C: Okay, I'm quite enjoying my university life, because I am really doing what I've expected before enrollment.
+But I've got to know that quite a lot of schoolmates are suffering from the involution situation as student A and B have extented.
+From my point of view, in that I know my goal is to study what I really wanna, I do not spend my precious time on involution, which I suppose is unnecessary competition and time wasting.
 I am quite glad that I have got an dialectical view of GPA.
 University time is one of the best times to explore my life's hobbies.
-I am not coming here for involution, I am coming here for exploration.
+I am not coming here for involution.
+I am coming here for exploration.

 Part 2 Reasons